goodwright/imaps-nf/README.md

 There are output channels for the reads, the report log (both as meta tuples) and the version.

+### `BOWTIE_ALIGN`

+Aligns reads files to a reference RNA genome.
+It has an input channel for the reads file (a tuple of meta object and reads file) and for the genome index, for which it expects multiple files.

+There are output channels for unmapped reads, a BAM alignment file, and a version text file.

 ## Workflows

 ### Prepare Genome